Burakkylmz/tokenizer-workshop/src/tokenizer_workshop/tokenizers/guides/simple_bpe_tokenizer.md

 ### SimpleBPETokenizer vs CharTokenizer

-* `CharTokenizer` hiçbir şeyi birleştirmez
-* `SimpleBPETokenizer` sık geçen parçaları birleştirir

-Sonuç:

-* `CharTokenizer` daha basit
-* `SimpleBPETokenizer` daha verimli olabilir
+* CharTokenizer does not merge
+* BPE merges frequent parts

+Result:

+* CharTokenizer → simpler
+* BPE → potentially more efficient

 ### SimpleBPETokenizer vs ByteTokenizer

-* `ByteTokenizer` sabit ve kapsayıcı byte uzayını kullanır
-* `SimpleBPETokenizer` training ile yeni token’lar öğrenir

-Sonuç:

-* `ByteTokenizer` daha kapsayıcı
-* `SimpleBPETokenizer` tekrar eden yapıları daha iyi kullanabilir
+* ByteTokenizer → fixed byte space
+* BPE → learns new tokens

+Result:

+* ByteTokenizer → more inclusive
+* BPE → better at exploiting repetition

-### SimpleBPETokenizer vs gerçek Regex/Byte BPE sistemleri
+### SimpleBPETokenizer vs real BPE systems

-Bu sınıf, gerçek dünya tokenizer’larının sadeleştirilmiş bir versiyonudur.
-Asıl amacı pedagojik açıklıktır.

-Yani bu tokenizer, son durak değil; daha gelişmiş tokenizer’lara geçiş basamağıdır.
+This is a simplified version for educational clarity.
+It is a stepping stone toward more advanced tokenizers.

 ---

 ## 16. Design Decisions in This Project

-Bu projede `SimpleBPETokenizer` için alınan temel kararlar şunlardır:
+Key decisions:

-* character-level başlangıç tercih edilir
+* character-level initialization
-* merge öğrenme mantığı ayrı `BPETrainer` sınıfında tutulur
+* separate `BPETrainer`
-* merge sırası korunur
+* preserve merge order
-* deterministik tie-break uygulanır
-* base token’lar ve merged token’lar birlikte vocabulary’ye alınır
+* deterministic tie-breaking
+* combined vocabulary (base + merged)
-* encode/decode davranışı açık ve inspectable tutulur
+* transparent encode/decode behavior

-Bu kararların tamamı, öğretici değer ile mimari temizlik arasında denge kurmak için seçilmiştir.

 ---

 ## 17. Testing Perspective

-Bu tokenizer için testlerde doğrulanan temel davranışlar şunlardır:
+Tests validate:

-* invalid `num_merges` durumunda hata verilmesi
+* invalid `num_merges`
-* boş text ile train edilmemesi
+* empty text handling
-* training öncesi encode/decode kullanımının hata vermesi
-* vocab’in training sonrası oluşması
+* pre-training usage errors
+* vocabulary creation
-* encode çıktısının integer id listesi olması
+* encode output format
-* decode sonrası orijinal metnin geri elde edilmesi
+* decode correctness
-* merge step’lerin gerçekten öğrenilmesi
+* merge learning behavior
-* tekrar eden yapılarda token sayısının azalabilmesi
+* token reduction in repetition
-* aynı input için aynı merge step sırasının üretilmesi
+* deterministic merge order

-Bu testler çok değerlidir çünkü bu sınıf artık sadece mapping yapan bir tokenizer değil, **öğrenme davranışı olan bir tokenizer**dır.

 ---

 ## 18. When to Use

-`SimpleBPETokenizer` şu durumlarda özellikle faydalıdır:
+Useful for:

-* subword tokenization öğretmek istediğinde
+* teaching subword tokenization
-* merge mantığını göstermek istediğinde
+* demonstrating merge logic
-* neden character-level yaklaşımın yeterli olmadığını anlatmak istediğinde
-* tokenizer verimliliği üzerine düşünmek istediğinde
+* explaining limitations of char-level tokenization
-* modern LLM tokenizer mantığına giriş yapmak istediğinde
+* introducing modern tokenizer concepts

-Şu durumlarda ise yeterli değildir:
+Not sufficient for:

-* production-grade tokenizer parity gerektiğinde
+* production-grade systems
-* çok dilli ve daha karmaşık veri davranışı gerektiğinde
-* regex boundary kontrolü istendiğinde
+* multilingual complex behavior
+* regex-based tokenization
-* byte-level robustness gerektiğinde
+* byte-level robustness

-Bu durumlarda daha ileri yapılar gerekir.

 ---

 ## 19. Final Takeaway

-`SimpleBPETokenizer`, bu projede tokenization eğitimini gerçek anlamda derinleştiren sınıftır.

-Bu sınıfın verdiği en önemli ders şudur:

-> İyi tokenization yalnızca metni bölmek değil, tekrar eden yapıları daha anlamlı ve daha verimli parçalara dönüştürmektir.

-Bu fikir anlaşıldığında, öğrencinin modern tokenizer tasarımlarına bakışı ciddi biçimde değişir.
+`SimpleBPETokenizer` is the class that deepens tokenization understanding in this project.

+Its key lesson:

+> Good tokenization is not just splitting text, but transforming repeating structures into more meaningful and efficient units.